 45. Display of certificate.

-A holder of an AMO certificate shall display a valid certificate issued to him to the public at all times.
+A holder of an AMO certificate shall display a valid certificate issued to him or her in a conspicuous place that is open to the public at all times.

 46. Inspection of licences, certificates and authorisation.